Posted on

 Option 1: Bring your appliance to a recycling center

-This is usually a free option for recycling your old appliances like an automatic coffee maker or slow cooker.
+This is usually a free option for dealing with everyday appliances, like automatic coffee makers or slow cookers.
 You can find a local recycling center online.

 Many cities have a public recycling center, but if you use a private company, make sure they can handle e-waste by choosing an e-Steward certified company.